 Creating a IPersistentSet compatible Binary Tree in Clojure

-Following on from my article on Binary Search Trees last week, I decided to see how I could use types and interfaces to implement the glue that is required to make the Binary Tree implementation compatible with the clojure.lang.IPersistentSet interface.
-In doing so, this would allow any library or function requiring an IPersistentSet to use the Binary Tree data-structure.
+Following on from my post on Binary Search Trees last week, I decided to explore how I could use types and interfaces to implement the glue required to make the Binary Tree implementation compatible with the clojure.lang.IPersistentSet interface.
+By doing so, any library or function requiring an IPersistentSet would be able to use the Binary Tree data structure seamlessly.

 Prerequisites

-At the end of the previous article we were left with a handful of useful functions which worked with the Binary Search Tree data-structure we had developed.
-For a recap, below are the definitions for each of the functions.
+At the end of the previous article, we had a handful of useful functions that worked with the Binary Search Tree data structure we had developed.
+For a recap, below are the definitions for each of these functions.

 (defrecord Node [el left right])